bluestrike2/nsdcf.org/content/distinguished-alumni/2020/index.md

     icon = "pdf"
 +++

-You are cordially invited to join the Norwin School District Community Foundation on Thursday, October 15, 2020 for a celebration of Norwin's past, present, and future as we honor the achievements of some of our most distinguished alumni and graduating students, sponsored by Duncan Financial Group.
+You are cordially invited to join the Norwin School District Community Foundation on Thursday, May 20, 2021 for a celebration of Norwin's past, present, and future as we honor the achievements of some of our most distinguished alumni and graduating students, sponsored by Duncan Financial Group.

-Reservations and additional information will be available on this page starting September 1st.
+Reservations and additional information will be available on this page in the coming months.